rothos/protocol_1/index.md

 - voluntary exchange, mutually beneficial exchange, atomic transactions, atomic swap, mutually beneficial noncoercive exchange
 - co-doing, co-moves, simultaneous complementary moves, we, separation, nonseparation, no boundary, etc.
+- “Be good to each other.”
+- “Do the best you can to do exactly the right thing for both you and the other person, simultaneously, in each moment.”
+- “Act compassionately.”; “Act compassionately, taking into account all time horizons and all possible futures.”

 ## Lists and more